...and our daily calorie intake?

 One of Patric Heizmann's rules, for example, is to reduce carbohydrates and eat more protein.
 Ulrich Strunz also writes this in Frohmedizin.

-A couple of years ago I talked to a snack bar owner who was on a "steak diet".
-He had bought too much and in the following years he lived almost exclusively on this steak depot.
-And he lost a lot of weight.
+A few years ago I talked to a snack bar owner who was on a "steak diet".
+He had bought too much and was eating almost exclusively from this steak depot.
+And in the process, he lost a lot of weight.

 Again, the question comes to mind here: How much protein do we really need?